locknono/leaflet-partition/README.md

 partition.setData(data);
 ```

-Then the view updates itself.
+Then, the view updates itself.